Global dynamics of the Horava-Lifshitz cosmological model in a non-flat universe with non-zero cosmological constant: The cosmological equations

+where $k=1,\ 0,\ -1$ corresponding to closed, flat, and open universe, respectively.
+For the case $k=1$ we note that $f_+(x,z,u)=x^2-(u-z)^2-1=0$ is an invariant surface because there is a polynomial $\mathcal{P}=-2\sqrt{6} s x + 6 x^2 + 4 (u - z) z$ such that The invariant surface here is essential for understanding the complex dynamic behavior of the model (\ref{1}), because if a point on an orbit of system (\ref{1}) is located on the invariant surface, then the whole orbit is contained in the surface.
 But $f_-(x,z,u)=x^2-(u+z)^2-1=0$ is not an invariant surface for the case $k=-1$.
 In addition it is also noted that system (\ref{1}) is invariant under the three symmetries $(x,z,u) \mapsto (x,-z,-u)$ and $(x,z,u)\mapsto(-x,-z,-u)$, $(x,z,u)\mapsto(-x,z,u)$ if $s = 0$, i.e. it is symmetric with respect to the $x$-axis and additionally with respect to the origin and the plane $x=0$ when $s = 0$.
 Therefore we divide the study of system (\ref{1}) into four cases taking into account the existence or not of the symmetric plane and of the invariant surface.\\ Case I: $s\neq0$ and $k=1$, so system (\ref{1}) is symmetric with respect to the $x$-axis and it has the invariant surface $f_+(x,z,u)=0$.\\ Case II: $s\neq0$ and $k=-1$, so system (\ref{1}) is symmetric with respect to the $x$-axis and it has not the invariant surface.\\ Case III: $s=0$ and $k=1$, so system (\ref{1}) is symmetric with respect to the origin and with respect to the $x$-axis, and it has the invariant surface $f_+(x,z,u)=0$.\\ Case IV: $s=0$ and $k=-1$, so system (\ref{1}) is symmetric with respect to the origin and with respect to the $x$-axis, and it has not the invariant surface.

 In section 3.1 we will investigate the phase portraits of case I of system (\ref{1}) on the invariant planes and surface, as well as the local phase portraits at the finite and infinite equilibrium points.
 In section 3.2 we will discuss the phase portraits of case I of system (\ref{1}) inside the Poincar\'{e} ball restricted to the region $G$.
 Based on these sections, considering the symmetry of system (\ref{1}), we will study the global dynamics of system (\ref{1}) adding its behavior at infinity in section 3.3.
 In section 4 we will study the case II in the same way as in case I. In sections 5 and 6 we will describe the global dynamics of system (\ref{1}) in the closed and open universe respectively when the field potential $V(\phi)$ of the system takes the form of constant, i.e. $s=0$ in cases III and IV.
 Moreover we will give the final discussion and summary in the last section 7.